Ceyeborg/pylibdmtx/README.rst

     pip install "Pillow>=3.2.0"

-If you want to install the outdated package from PyPI:
+If you want to install the package from PyPI:

 ::

-   pip install pylibdmtx
-   pip install pylibdmtx[scripts]
+   pip install pylibdmtx-gs1grader

 Example usage
 -------------